 The basic grim truth that Americans need to face up to is that American successes and victories in the 19th and 20th centuries did not happen because of America’s unique political system.
 They happened despite America’s unique political system.
 America became great not because American democracy was great, but because America was a great people in a great place.
 As such, it was uniquely resistant to the poison of democracy, and alone survived its own disease.
-Now that the bloom is off the continent’s youth, we can see how well American democracy works in a normal country.
+Now that the bloom is off the continent’s rose, we can see how well American democracy works in a normal country.
 Others have experienced this disappointment; now, it is our turn.

 The paradox is that to act collectively on this realization, we must release the power of pure democracy—which, in a democracy, can do anything.
 Up to and including terminating democracy.
 Power can relinquish power; the Ring can destroy the Ring.
 Indeed, gentlemen, there is no other good use for the Ring!